-DOCUMENTATION OF CASE MANAGEMENT PRACTICES WHAT should be documented?
-HOW much content/clinical information should be included?
-WHERE is the information documented?
-(SEDS, Frontline/, ASPEN) WHEN and at what frequency should the information be documented?
-Phone calls Meetings with parents/guardians and collaterals Meetings with students beyond service delivery Information should include: Student's/Parent/ Guardian's presentation, affect and orientation to place and time.
+WHAT should be HOW much WHERE is the WHEN and at what documented? content/clinical information should be included? information documented?
+(SEDS, Frontline/, ASPEN) frequency should the information be documented?
+Phone calls Meetings with parents/guardians and collaterals Meetings with students beyond service delivery Home Visits Information should include: Student's/Parent/ Guardian's presentation, affect and orientation to place and time.
 Student/Parent/ Guardian ability to regulate emotions Direct quotes of concern SEDS Communication log for special education students.
-Frontline for general education students, (this should be entered in theMTSS or 504 section of Frontline/Accelify.)
+Frontline for general education students, (this should be entered in the MTSS or 504 section of Frontline.)
 If there are clinical concerns surrounding safety, history of substance use, current substance use, truancy or mental health concerns all interactions should be documented.